2023 Best Value Construction Trades Associate Degree Schools

 Southeast Community College undergraduate students pay an average of $3,780 in tuition and fees each year.

-On top of its placing in our value ranking, Southeast Community College also did well on our Best Construction Trades Associate Degree Schools list.
-It’s in the top 15% of all schools reviewed in this analysis.
+Southeast Community College also claimed a spot on our Best Construction Trades Associate Degree Schools list.
+It’s in the top 15% of all schools in this category.

 Out of the 68 schools in the United States that were part of this year’s ranking, North Hennepin Community College landed the # 2 spot on the list.
-North Hennepin Community College is a medium-sized public school located in the large suburb of Brooklyn Park.
+North Hennepin Community College is a moderately-sized public school located in the suburb of Brooklyn Park.

 The average tuition and fees for an out-of-state undergraduate student at North Hennepin Community College are $4,882 a year.